Vy187/cyber_security_notes/Sec+ Notes.md

 ### 8C: Vulnerability Identification Methods
 #### Vulnerability Scanning
 Vulnerability management is a cornerstone of modern cybersecurity practices aimed at identifying, classifying, remediating, and mitigating vulnerabilities within a system or network.

-A vulnerability scanner refers to a hardware or software configured with a list of known weaknesses and exploits that can scan for their presence in a host OS or particular application.
+A $\color{#a5d6ff} {vulnerability\ scanner}$ refers to a hardware or software configured with a list of known weaknesses and exploits that can scan for their presence in a host OS or particular application.

-A non-credentialed scan is a scan that uses fewer permissions and many times can only find missing patches or updates.
+A $\color{#a5d6ff} {non-credentialed\ scan}$ is a scan that uses fewer permissions and many times can only find missing patches or updates.

-A credentialed scan is a scan that uses credentials, such as usernames and passwords, to take a deep dive during the vulnerability scan, which will produce more information while auditing the network.
+A $\color{#a5d6ff} {credentialed\ scan}$ is a scan that uses credentials, such as usernames and passwords, to take a deep dive during the vulnerability scan, which will produce more information while auditing the network.

-An application vulnerability scanning is a vulnerability testing tool designed to identify issues with application code and platform configuration, including web servers and web applications.
+An $\color{#a5d6ff} {application\ vulnerability\ scanning}$ is a vulnerability testing tool designed to identify issues with application code and platform configuration, including web servers and web applications.

-Static analysis is the process of reviewing uncompiled source code either manually or using automated tools.
+$\color{#a5d6ff} {Static\ analysis}$ is the process of reviewing uncompiled source code either manually or using automated tools.

-Dynamic analysis refers to software testing that examines code behavior during runtime.
+$\color{#a5d6ff} {Dynamic\ analysis}$ refers to software testing that examines code behavior during runtime.
 It helps identify potential security issues, potential performance issues, and other problems.

-Package monitoring refers to techniques and tools designed to mitigate risks from application vulnerabilities in third-party code, such as libraries and dependencies.
+$\color{#a5d6ff} {Package\ monitoring}$ refers to techniques and tools designed to mitigate risks from application vulnerabilities in third-party code, such as libraries and dependencies.

-A Software Bill of Materials (SBOM) is a list of detailed information about the software components and dependencies used in an application or system.
+$\color{#a5d6ff} {Software\ Bill\ of\ Materials\ (SBOM)}$ is a list of detailed information about the software components and dependencies used in an application or system.

-Software Composition Analysis (SCA) refers to tools to identify third-party and open-source code during software development and deployment.
+$\color{#a5d6ff} {Software\ Composition\ Analysis\ (SCA)}$ refers to tools to identify third-party and open-source code during software development and deployment.

 #### Threat Feeds
-Threat Feeds are signatures and pattern-matching rules supplied to analysis platforms as an automated feed.
+$\color{#a5d6ff} {Threat\ Feeds}$ are signatures and pattern-matching rules supplied to analysis platforms as an automated feed.
 The outputs from the primary research undertaken by threat data feed providers and academics can take three main forms: behavioral threat research, reputational threat intelligence, and threat data.

-Cyber Threat Intelligence (CTI) is investigating, collecting, analyzing, and disseminating information about emerging threats and threat sources.
+$\color{#a5d6ff} {Cyber\ Threat\ Intelligence\ (CTI)}$ is investigating, collecting, analyzing, and disseminating information about emerging threats and threat sources.

-Artificial Intelligence (AI) is the science of creating machines to develop problem-solving and analysis strategies without significant human direction or intervention.
+$\color{#a5d6ff} {Artificial\ Intelligence\ (AI)}$ is the science of creating machines to develop problem-solving and analysis strategies without significant human direction or intervention.

-A closed/proprietary basis is software code or security research that remains in the developer’s ownership and may only be used under permitted license conditions.
+A $\color{#a5d6ff} {closed\ /\ proprietary}$ basis is software code or security research that remains in the developer’s ownership and may only be used under permitted license conditions.

-Information-sharing organizations are collaborative groups exchanging data about emerging cybersecurity threats and vulnerabilities.
+$\color{#a5d6ff} {Information-sharing\ organizations}$ are collaborative groups exchanging data about emerging cybersecurity threats and vulnerabilities.

-Information Sharing and Analysis Center (ISAC) is a not-for-profit group set up to share sector-specific threat intelligence and security best practices among its members.
+$\color{#a5d6ff} {Information\ Sharing\ and\ Analysis\ Center\ (ISAC)}$ is a not-for-profit group set up to share sector-specific threat intelligence and security best practices among its members.

-Open-Source Intelligence (OSINT) is publicly available information plus the tools used to aggregate and search it.
+$\color{#a5d6ff} {Open-Source\ Intelligence\ (OSINT)}$ is publicly available information plus the tools used to aggregate and search it.

 #### Deep and Dark Web
-Tactics, Techniques, and Procedures (TTPs) are analyses of historical cyberattacks and adversary actions.
+$\color{#a5d6ff} {Tactics,\ Techniques,\ and\ Procedures\ (TTPs)}$ are analyses of historical cyberattacks and adversary actions.

-The dark web contains resources on the Internet that are distributed between anonymized nodes and protected from general access by multiple layers of encryption and routing.
+The $\color{#a5d6ff} {dark\ web}$ contains resources on the Internet that are distributed between anonymized nodes and protected from general access by multiple layers of encryption and routing.
 It is only accessible over a dark net.
 It is generally associated with illicit activities and illegal content but has legitimate purposes like privacy and anonymity, access to censored information, and research and information sharing.

 The dark net is a network established as an overlay to Internet infrastructure by software, such as The Onion Router (TOR), Freenet, or I2P, that acts to anonymize usage and prevent a third party from knowing about the existence of the network or analyzing any activity taking place over the network.

 #### Other Vulnerability Assessment Methods
-Penetration testing or pen testing is a test that uses active tools and security utilities to evaluate security by simulating an attack on a system.
+$\color{#a5d6ff} {Penetration\ /\ pen\ testing}$ is a test that uses active tools and security utilities to evaluate security by simulating an attack on a system.
 It will verify that a threat exists, then actively test and bypass security controls, and exploit vulnerabilities in the system.
 The three types are unknown environment testing (black box), known environment testing (white box), and partially known environment testing (gray box).

-A bug bounty is a reward scheme operated by software and web services vendors for reporting vulnerabilities.
+A $\color{#a5d6ff} {bug\ bounty}$ is a reward scheme operated by software and web services vendors for reporting vulnerabilities.

-A system/process audit is an audit process with a wide scope, including a supply chain assessment, configuration, support, monitoring, and cybersecurity factors.
+A $\color{#a5d6ff} {system\ /\ process}$ audit is an audit process with a wide scope, including a supply chain assessment, configuration, support, monitoring, and cybersecurity factors.

-Payment Card Industry Data Security Standard (PCI DSS) is the information security standard for organizations that process credit or bank card payments.
+$\color{#a5d6ff} {Payment\ Card\ Industry\ Data\ Security\ Standard\ (PCI\ DSS)}$ is the information security standard for organizations that process credit or bank card payments.

 ### 8D: Vulnerability Analysis and Remediation
 #### Common Vulnerabilities and Exposures
-A vulnerability feed is a synchronizable list of data and scripts used to check for vulnerabilities and can be referred to as plug-ins or network vulnerability tests (NVTs).
+A $\color{#a5d6ff} {vulnerability\ feed}$ is a synchronizable list of data and scripts used to check for vulnerabilities and can be referred to as plug-ins or network vulnerability tests (NVTs).

-Security Content Automation Protocol (SCAP) is a NIST framework that outlines various accepted practices for automating vulnerability scanning.
+$\color{#a5d6ff} {Security\ Content\ Automation\ Protocol\ (SCAP)}$ is a NIST framework that outlines various accepted practices for automating vulnerability scanning.

-Common Vulnerabilities and Exposures (CVE) is a scheme for identifying vulnerabilities developed by MITRE and adopted by NIST.
+$\color{#a5d6ff} {Common\ Vulnerabilities\ and\ Exposures\ (CVE)}$ is a scheme for identifying vulnerabilities developed by MITRE and adopted by NIST.

-Common Vulnerability Scoring System (CVSS) is a risk management approach to quantifying vulnerability data and then considering the degree of risk to different types of systems or information.
+$\color{#a5d6ff} {Common\ Vulnerability\ Scoring\ System\ (CVSS)}$ is a risk management approach to quantifying vulnerability data and then considering the degree of risk to different types of systems or information.

 #### False Positives, False Negatives, and Log Review
-In security scanning, a false positive is a case that is reported when it should not be.
+In security scanning, a $\color{#a5d6ff} {false\ positive}$ is a case that is reported when it should not be.

-In security scanning, a false negative is a case that is not reported when it should be.
+In security scanning, a $\color{#a5d6ff} {false\ negative}$ is a case that is not reported when it should be.

 #### Vulnerability Analysis
-- Vulnerability analysis supports several key aspects of an organization's cybersecurity strategy, including prioritization, vulnerability classification, exposure factor, organizational impact, environmental variables, and risk tolerance contexts.
-    In risk calculation, the exposure factor is the percentage of an asset's value that would be lost during a security incident or disaster scenario.
-    In vulnerability assessment, environmental variables factors, or metrics due to local network or host configuration that increase or decrease the base likelihood and impact risk level.
-    Risk tolerance is a strategic assessment of residual risk level that is tolerable for an organization.
+Vulnerability analysis supports several key aspects of an organization's cybersecurity strategy, including prioritization, vulnerability classification, exposure factor, organizational impact, environmental variables, and risk tolerance contexts.
+In risk calculation, the $\color{#a5d6ff} {exposure\ factor}$ is the percentage of an asset's value that would be lost during a security incident or disaster scenario.
+In vulnerability assessment, $\color{#a5d6ff} {environmental\ variables\ factors}$ or metrics due to local network or host configuration that increase or decrease the base likelihood and impact risk level. $\color{#a5d6ff} {Risk\ tolerance}$ is a strategic assessment of residual risk level that is tolerable for an organization.

 #### Vulnerability Response and Remediation
 Vulnerability response and remediation practices encompass various strategies and tactics, including patching, insurance, segmentation, compensating controls, exceptions, and exemptions, each playing a distinct role in managing and mitigating cybersecurity risks.

 Validation for a vulnerability ensures that the remediation actions have been implemented correctly and function as intended.
 Methods to perform this are re-scanning, auditing, and verification.

 A comprehensive vulnerability report highlights the existing vulnerabilities and ranks them based on their severity and potential impact on the organization's assets, enabling the management to prioritize remediation efforts effectively.

 ---